Herodium Park

 Herod maintained his close connections to Rome by adopting the ways of a Roman aristocrat.
 His palace displayed the best of Roman decor.
 Guests to Herodium were entertained in its amphitheater and fed with the finest of imported foods and wines.

 His personal life was a shamble.
 He was fond of women and had 10 wives.
 He married Miriam, a granddaughter of Hyrcanus, to provide legitimacy to his rule.
-However, he was paranoid, perhaps with justification, of a Hasmonean attempt to return to power.
 He appointed Miriam's brother, Aristobulus III, as High Priest, but when Aristobulus flaunted his popularity Herod invited him to his winter palace in Jericho and drowned him in a pool.
+He was paranoid, perhaps with justification, of a Hasmonean attempt to return to power.
 He genuinely loved Miriam, but she was framed as being associated with a palace intrigue and he had her put to death.
 His two sons by Miriam were suspected of treachery and were strangled.

 WHY DID HEROD BUILD HERODIUM?